Saleminezhad/GNN-QPP/README.md

 # GNN-QPP

 ## Dataset
-we need to generate a dataset consist of all the queries and documents of the MS MARCO dataset.
+we need to generate a dataset consisting of all the queries and documents for the MS MARCO dataset.
 1. Graph Structure:

 Nodes: